 Detection Area Mask

-The “Detection Area Mask” allows you to disable motion detection in certain areas of the scene.
-In order to use this, you can paint over the areas that you are not interested in.
+The “Detection Area Mask” allows you to disable the motion detection in certain areas of the scene.
+To use this, you can paint over the areas that you are not interested in.
 The shaded areas will not be used by a motion detection algorithm.